corbinmuraro/corbinmuraro.com/_blog/her.md

 In the short term, removing a screen removes the ability for a user to consume media content.
 While I found this restriction very liberating with a mindset similar to backers of the anti-tech dependence [Light Phone](https://www.kickstarter.com/projects/thelightphone/the-light-phone), losing media consumption capability is a big mark against a speech UI in 2017.

-When AR becomes viable and mainstream, the combination of a audio interface with
+When AR becomes viable and mainstream, augmented reality's ability to display visual content could fill in these gaps.

 ### Nothing to click results in excessive waiting / frustration with results